MicrosoftDocs/quantum-docs-pr.pt-PT/articles/language/statements.md

     // ...
 }
 ```
-incrementa o valor do contador `counter` em cada iteração do loop `for`.
+incrementa o valor do contador `counter` em cada iteração do ciclo `for`.
 O código acima é equivalente a
 ```qsharp
 mutable counter = 0;
 for (i in 1 ..
 2 ..
 10) {